This "Old World Warbler/Flycatcher/Thrush et al." Images Page Last Updated: Tuesday December 29, 2009 - 13:40:58 CST

 [Length 7 in.
 Wingspan 13 in.]

 The electric blue coloring of male Bluebirds certainly makes them one of the most beautiful of the New World thrushes.
 Bluebirds declined in numbers for several decades due to several factors.
 One is that European Starlings and House Sparrows competed aggressively with them for nesting sites.
 Another is that Bluebirds require open spaces, which are disappearing as land is developed for housing and business uses.
 However, the concerted efforts of people to put up specially-designed nest boxes specifically sized for Bluebirds (and slightly too small for Starlings) have resulted in promising increases in their numbers.
-This Eastern Bluebird was photographed at a city park in northern New Jersey.
+This Eastern Bluebird was photographed at a city park in northern New Jersey, USA.
 Photo taken with a Nikkor 300mm f4 EDAF lens on Kodachrome 200 film.
 (Date: November 1993)

 (use image name "blube2" for inquiries)